Region-of-Interest Based Neural Video Compression: Experiments

-\paragraph{Datasets} Typically, video compression algorithms are evaluated on datasets where the source is uncompressed, such as HEVC~\cite{HEVC_dataset}, UVG~\cite{UVG} and Xiph~\cite{Xiph} sequences.
-However, these datasets are not immediately suitable to evaluate ROI-based methods, as they lack segmentation annotations: as such, a choice for ROI-mask to employ for foreground and background coding is not trivial.
-Therefore, we use publicly available video segmentation datasets, namely DAVIS~\cite{davis} and Cityscapes~\cite{cityscapes}, both for training and evaluation.
-DAVIS is composed of 90 diverse and short video sequences representing anything from a motocross jumping to a goat walking in the mountain.
-Every video is labeled with pixel-wise annotations of objects of interest.
-We use 60 sequences for training and 30 for validation, comprising 4209 and 1999 frames respectively.
-Frames are shared in JPEG compressed format and 90\% have a resolution of 1080p or above, with a minimum resolution of 720p.
-Cityscapes is composed of 2120 video sequences from dashcam of vehicles driving around German cities.
-1885 sequences are used for training and 235 for validation, or 89248 and 15000 frames respectively.
-As groundtruth segmentation labels are provided only at 1 fps, we extract semantic labels automatically for every frame by running the state of the art model in~\cite{nvidia_segm}.
-All frames are of 2048x1024 resolution and although being shared as PNG they were extracted from compressed videos.
-Consequently, we resize frames from both DAVIS and Cityscapes to 720p to reduce compression artefacts using Pillow~\cite{clark2015pillow}. \paragraph{ROI construction} In the DAVIS dataset, a single frame can be labeled with multiple segmentation instances, referring to different objects.
-To obtain a binary ROI mask, we select all labeled instances, and note them as ROI (1), while the unlabeled instances are notated as non-ROI (0).
-Cityscapes provides a categorization of every pixel into one of 19 classes.
-We select the following classes as classes of interest: "\textit{vehicle}", "\textit{road}", "\textit{pedestrian}", "\textit{bicycle}", "\textit{motorcycle}" and label all pixels from these classes as ROI (1) while the remaining classes are labeled as non-ROI (0).
-We refer the reader to App.~\ref{apd:roi_creation} for further details on ROI construction.
+\paragraph{Datasets.} As standard video compression benchmarks~\cite{HEVC_dataset,UVG,Xiph} do not come with ROI annotations, we hereby introduce a benchmark for ROI-based codecs, by utilizing publicly available video segmentation datasets and deriving ROI maps from their pixel-level groundtruth labels.
+More specifically, we rely on DAVIS~\cite{davis} and Cityscapes~\cite{cityscapes} for training and evaluation of our models.
+DAVIS is composed of 90 diverse and short video sequences, for which groundtruth segmentation of salient objects provided.
+To create binary ROI masks, we consider all labeled objects as foreground, whereas the rest of the frame is labeled as background.
+We use 60 sequences for training and 30 for validation, comprising 4,209 and 1,999 frames respectively.
+Cityscapes is composed of 2,120 video sequences from dashcam of vehicles driving around German cities.
+1,885 sequences are used for training and 235 for validation, or 89,248 and 15,000 frames respectively.
+As groundtruth segmentation labels are provided only at 1 fps, we extract semantic labels automatically for every frame by running the state of the art segmentation model in~\cite{nvidia_segm}.
+The dataset provides a categorization of every pixel into one of 19 classes.
+We select pixels of "\textit{vehicle}", "\textit{road}", "\textit{pedestrian}", "\textit{bicycle}", "\textit{motorcycle}" as belonging to the ROI, and mark other classes as non-ROI.
+To reduce compression artifacts, we resize the frames from both datasets to 720p using Pillow~\cite{clark2015pillow}.